Quantum Mechanics in Terms of Realism

-The wavepackets, not the single quanta (if we were to take these for a moment as entities of their own) are the statistically independent objects, and condensation of wavepackets is our means of expressing the ``mutual influence of the molecules [i.e. quanta] which for the time being is of a quite mysterious nature'' mentioned by Einstein in $1925.^{(250)}$
+The wavepackets, not the single quanta (if we were to take these for a moment as entities of their own) are the statistically independent objects, and condensation of wavepackets is our means of expressing the ``mutual influence of the molecules [i.e. quanta] which for the time being is of a quite mysterious nature'' mentioned by Einstein in 1925 \cite{Ein25}.

-\eject {\bf 6.3~~The Balance Relation}
+{\bf 5.3~~The Balance Relation}

-Now we turn to the second factor in (60)
+Now we turn to the second factor in (5.1)

-We want to derive this factor by means of Einstein's method of balance relations between transition rates,$^{(167)}$ although with some significant modifications.
-These modifications are necessary because Einstein's original treatment of 1917 did not explicitly take into account that photons are bosons and not fermions; it would give the same distribution function in both cases.
-Of course, the Fermi distribution was published only in $1926.^{(251)}$ The fact that photons are bosons can only be taken into account when phase-space regions or energy intervals are subdivided into those fundamental units that are counted by formula (61).
+We want to derive this factor by means of Einstein's method of balance relations between transition rates \cite{Ein17}, formulated in terms of wavepackets.
+Einstein's original treatment of 1917 did not explicitly take into account that photons are bosons and not fermions; it would give the same distribution function in both cases.
+Of course, the Fermi distribution was published only in 1926 \cite{Fer}.
+The fact that photons are bosons can only be taken into account when phase-space regions or energy intervals are subdivided into those fundamental units that are counted by formula (5.2).
 It is not enough to consider the number of photons in a given energy interval, as in Einstein's procedure of 1917, but one must further specify how the photons are distributed over the various fundamental units within this interval.
-And these same fundamental units, in the case of fermions, must not be occupied by more than one quantum, due to the Pauli principle.
-The fact that Einstein did obtain the Planck distribution, in spite of not accounting for the subdivision into fundamental units, is due to the special way he formulated the balancing equations.
+This was done by Einstein later in 1924 in Bose's quite different phase-space cell approach.
+The fact that Einstein did obtain the Planck distribution by his 1917 method, in spite of not accounting for the subdivision into fundamental units, is due to the special way he formulated the balancing equations.
 We shall return to this point below.